ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 	* that is, a factor's effect is proportional to the size of your data.
 This would be anything like an 'increase in efficiency' or an 'increased rate of occurrence'
 	* in practice _most things_, apparently, work this way.
 Growth rates, heights, densities, power outputs, dollar amounts, disease rates, ...
 	* but generally you may not be sure, or able to tell, if this is true, so here are some more signs:
-* corollary: the logarithm of the data looks more like a normal distribution than the data itself (ie your data is [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution))
+* corollary: the logarithm of the data looks more like a normal distribution than the data itself (ie your data is closer to [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution))
 * the data definitely cannot go below 0, by definition of what you're measuring
 * and effectively never goes _to_ 0, either, since that would make the geometric mean 0 also (though see note, below)
 * the data do not have a constant translation factor (ie, if you could just as easily have measured $$x + 50$$ instead of $$x$$, then the logarithm is going to be meaningless.)